paulgovan/ReliaLearnR/README.md

 ![](https://github.com/paulgovan/WeibullR.learnr/blob/master/inst/paper/WeibullRlearnr.png?raw=true)<!-- -->

-Several helper functions for common RAM calculations are also included:
+Several helper functions for common RAM calculations are also included.
+These functions can be used independently of the learning modules:

 - `rel()` - reliability function
 - `avail()` - availability function